0x000011b/characterai-dumper/README.md

 If the `Download` link doesn't show up after a few seconds and you're on the proper page, check the DevTools console for errors.

-The most probable causes of breakage are:
+Usually, failures are caused by some browser extension or configuration that stops the userscript from loading its external dependencies properly.
+However, there are two other known failure modes that seem to be _somewhat_ common:

-- You have some browser extension which stopped the userscript from loading its external dependencies properly; or
+- Sometimes a character seems to have mismatched names depending on which API endpoint is being hit.
+In those cases, you'll need to manually download the response data instead of using the userscript, as described [here](https://github.com/0x000011b/characterai-dumper/issues/5#issuecomment-1436033283).
-- CharacterAI changed their API around in ways the script didn't expect, and I'll need to release an update.
+- For whatever reason, some people report certain combinations of browser/OS/userscript managers not working, but upon switching to another browser/userscript manager everything works fine.
+If the download link never shows up, consider trying another browser or userscript manager (or both).